wearecollins/MMI_Interactives/Sharing/README.md

 You will need a [Facebook App](https://developers.facebook.com/apps/) to be able to post to Facebook.
 * This requires you be signed in as an owner of the MMI Facebook Page
+* You will also need a Facebook Page *if* you are debugging and/or testing.

 Once you are signed in, you can set up the App.